ozeliurs/Takenoko/doc/RAPPORT-C.md

 As for the board related statistics, their main objective is to offer a general idea of how the game played out in the end and paint a picture of the boards final state.
+This contains values such as the total number of bamboo placed or the global irrigation percentage of the tile.

+To complete the analysis, history statistics are also collected, this allows us to follow the stream of this game.
+It is composed of which are taken and when as well as what objectives are redeemed per round in each game progress (early game, mid-game and late game).

 ### Quality

 #### Good quality

+Our action system is very object-oriented and very modular.
+It inherits from the `Action` class and has a `execute(...)` that allows us to specify the modifications on the Board, Bot State and History.
+Each action is annotated with the `@ActionAnnotation` in order to tell the game that this action is mandatory.
+It also has the `@ActionCanBePlayedMultipleTimesPerTurn` that indicates that this action can be done multiple times per turn.

+Concerning out **Bot** system, it also very Object-Oriented and modular.
+It inherits from the `Bot` class and has a `chooseAction(...)` that allows us to specify the action that the bot will do.
+The `PriorityBot` is an implementation of the Bot interface that allows us to specify the priority of each action.
+The special characteristic of this bot is that it can concatenate behaviours.

+The Takenoko game has benn built from the beggining to be very strict with permissions between classes.
+For example the Bots of this game can not edit the Board directly.
+They are given copies of the objects they interact with and call methods that verify the correctness of this request.

 #### Not so good quality

+On shady point of our project is the way we test everything.
+It is not wrong but, as said by our professor, we test our mocks way more than the underlying objects.
+This can be explained by our complex permissions' system.

+One other thing that could be improved is the way we set up the bot with parameters.
+We didn't have the time to fine tune the bots, and they are kind of crappy against the Collet bot, this could probably be fixed with time and optimisation of priorities.

 ### Documentation